 Vapes

 We have recently supported an excellent student project.
 In the first four months alone of this project over 600 vapes were collected from dedicated vape recycling bins around campus.
-Any batteries collected from these are disposed of with battery waste.
+Any batteries collected from these are recycled through our battery waste stream.

 Green Tips